Lukashatirishvili/React-tic-tac-toe/README.md

 ## Deployment

 The app is deployed on Vercel.
-To visit the deployed version [click here](https://usepopcorn-app-five.vercel.app/).
+To visit the deployed version <a href="https://todolist-app-two-rust.vercel.app/" target="_blank">click here</a>.

 ## Contact